 (2) Unsuccessful attempts by credit provider.
 A credit provider is relieved from the obligation to give a notice or other document to a person if —

-(a) the credit provider has previously made a reasonable (but unsuccessful) attempt to give a notice or other document in accordance with this Code by leaving it at, or by sending it by post, telex, facsimile or similar facility to the appropriate address of the person under section 172; and
+(a) the credit provider has previously made a reasonable (but unsuccessful) attempt to give a notice or other document in accordance with this Code by leaving it at, or by sending it by post, telex, facsimile or electronic communication to the appropriate address of the person under section 172; and

 (b) the credit provider has reasonable grounds for believing that the person can no longer be contacted at that address.